chef-boneyard/chef-web-docs-2016/includes_inspec/includes_inspec_resources_list.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The open source |inspec| collection includes:
+The open source |inspec resource| collection includes:

 * :doc:`apache_conf </inspec_apache_conf>`
 * :doc:`apt </inspec_apt>`